qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadproject.rst

 ===================

 It can happen that layers loaded in the project are moved to another location.
 When the project is loaded again all the layer paths are broken.

-The :class:`QgsPathResolver <qgis.core.QgsPathResolver>` class with the
+The :class:`QgsPathResolver <qgis.core.QgsPathResolver>` class helps you rewrite layers path within the project.

-:meth:`setPathPreprocessor() <qgis.core.QgsPathResolver.setPathPreprocessor>`
+Its :meth:`setPathPreprocessor() <qgis.core.QgsPathResolver.setPathPreprocessor>`
-allows setting a custom path pre-processor function, which allows for manipulation of paths and data sources prior to resolving them to file references or layer sources.
+method allows setting a custom path pre-processor function to manipulate paths and data sources prior to resolving them to file references or layer sources.

 The processor function must accept a single string argument (representing the original file path or data source) and return a processed version of this path.
 The path pre-processor function is called **before** any bad layer handler.
+If multiple preprocessors are set, they will be called in sequence based on the order in which they were originally set.

 Some use cases: